Taking action

 Enforcement procedures

-If your claim is successful and the respondent does not pay the amount ordered by the court, you have a right to start legal proceedings to enforce the payment.
+If your claim is successful and the does not pay the amount ordered by the court, you have a right to start legal proceedings to enforce the payment.

 Find out more about enforcement procedures.